tifs/ruby_challenges_lab/day_01_lab.md

 # Intro to Ruby Lab

-For this lab, we'd like you to complete a few challenges to reenforce your knowledge of integers, strings, arrays and booleans as well as iterators.
+For this lab, we'd like you to complete a few challenges to reinforce your knowledge of integers, strings, arrays and booleans as well as iterators.

 ### Challenge 1 - Temperature Converter